 5. Altitude Adjustment

 When using high-altitude beans in your blend, slightly raise the brew temperature, as these beans require more force to extract their full flavor.
+This adjustment helps avoid under-extraction and ensures a balanced cup.

 6. Experimentation Is Key